Public Records and Process Automation Power the County of Newell’s Digital Business Strategy

 Reimagining Records Management

-The County of Newell achieved a strategic priority by digitizing and centralizing information in Laserfiche.
+Working with Laserfiche solution provider Inspiris, the County of Newell achieved a strategic priority by digitizing and centralizing information in Laserfiche.
 The Laserfiche platform became the foundation on which departments could build automated processes and integrate with other systems to streamline information flow throughout the organization.

 “Digital transformation is a journey, an evolution in how our organization works, operates and moves forward to better serve the public,” said Joanne Wells, records management technician at the county.
 Departments that now use Laserfiche include: